About the Klipsch SPL-120

 |Amplifier Labor Warranty||2 Years|

 12" Cerametallic Woofer: The Klipsch SPL-120 powered sub houses a front-firing 12" Cerametallic woofer for deep accurate bass.
 Cerametallic consists of extremely light, rigid materials that can hold shape while being able to deliver lower frequencies with maximum efficiency.
-The Klipsch Cerametallic cone is matted to a dual-layer, copper-wound voice coil for exceptional conductivity.
+The Klipsch Cerametallic cone is mated to a dual-layer, copper-wound voice coil for exceptional conductivity.
 The 12" woofer is fixed to a non-resonating, stamped-steel basket that's secured to a large magnet motor for exceptional efficiency and low distortion.

 300W Class D Amplifier: The 12" woofer is powered by a built-in 300W (RMS)/600W (Peak) Class D amplifier.
 The high efficiency Class D amplifier features an analog preamp design, which maintains the original signal path for cleaner, true-to-source reproduction.
 The Class D output stage ensures maximum efficiency for maximum output, detail, and low frequency power.